Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Results and discussion

 \subsection{Scattering observables for $^{26}$Mg, $^{28}$Mg, and $^{32}$Mg}

 After comparing our calculations with the available experimental data for $^{24}$Mg, we present predictions for neutron total cross sections, as well as proton reaction and elastic scattering cross sections for target nuclei $^{26}$Mg, $^{28}$Mg, and $^{32}$Mg.
 Each of these isotopes exhibits deformation, with some having a mix of different dominant deformed configurations \cite{PhysRevC.100.014322}, hence posing significant challenges when modeled using microscopic nuclear structure methods.
 Notably, $^{32}$Mg resides in the $N=20$ island of inversion, where its ground state is anticipated to be predominantly shaped by configurations from the pf-shell.
-Our SA-NCSM calculations suggest a ground state structure characterized by a 2-particle-2-hole dominance, and successfully reproduce the low-lying excitation spectrum and the $E2$ transition strengths \cite{Launey:2025qdd}.
-We use the densities of the ground states obtained from SA-NCSM calculations (see Appendix A) to construct our microscopic optical potentials for $^{26}$Mg, $^{28}$Mg, and $^{32}$Mg isotopes.
+SA-NCSM \red{calculations have been shown to} successfully reproduce the low-lying excitation \red{spectra and the $B(E2)$ transition strengths of the neutron rich $^{28}$Mg and $^{32}$Mg isotopes} \cite{Launey:2025qdd}. \red{For $^{32}$Mg, SA-NCSM} calculations suggest a ground state structure characterized by a 2-particle-2-hole dominance.
+We use the densities of the ground states obtained from SA-NCSM \red{wavefunctions} (see Appendix A) to construct our microscopic optical potentials for $^{26}$Mg, $^{28}$Mg, and $^{32}$Mg isotopes.

 The neutron total cross sections for $^{26}$Mg, $^{28}$Mg, and $^{32}$Mg show a gradual increase from $^{24}$Mg, as illustrated in Fig. \ref{fig:26allMg_neut}(a).
-Consistent with the observations for $^{24}$Mg, our calculations reveal minimal dependence on the \hw~variation.
-For $^{26}$Mg and $^{28}$Mg, comparisons with the available ENDF evaluations indicate excellent agreement for energies above 65 MeV.
+Consistent with the observations for $^{24}$Mg, our calculations reveal minimal dependence on the \hw~variation. \red{Since experimental data is not available} for $^{26}$Mg and $^{28}$Mg, \red{we compare our results with three models, namely, the ENDF data evaluation, and the KDUQ and as well as WP potentials.} Comparisons with the available ENDF evaluations indicate excellent agreement for energies above 65 MeV.
 Predictions from KDUQ align closely with our results, while WP starts to deviate at higher energies as heavier masses are considered.
 For $^{32}$Mg, we compare our findings only with KDUQ, since ENDF evaluations are not available, and WP is not applicable for nuclei with a large neutron-to-proton ratio.
 As observed with the other magnesium isotopes, the KDUQ values for $^{32}$Mg fall slightly below our calculations for energies between 100 and 200 MeV.